daler/pybedtools/docs/source/tutorial.rst

 -------------------------------------

-In no particular order, here are some other useful things that :class:`bedtool` objects can do.
+In no particular order, here are some other useful things that :class:`BedTool` objects can do.

 Counting
 ~~~~~~~~
-We can easily count features in :class:`bedtool` objects:
+We can easily count features in :class:`BedTool` objects:

 .. doctest::